uncoast-unconf/uu-2019-day-zero/00-preparation/02-devtools-rtools/README.md

 If you are using macOS, this should **just work**.

-If you are using Windows, you may have to install RTools (see next section).
+If you are using Windows, you may have to install Rtools (see next section).

 ## Rtools